Advanced Higher Maths Integration

 Example 1 (non-calculator)

-The key to this integration is in noticing that the numerator is very closely related to the derivative of the denominator.
+The key here is to notice that the numerator is very closely related to the derivative of the denominator:

 $$ \small\frac{d}{dx}\normalsize\left(2x^3-2x+1\right)=6x^2-2 $$